How Your Donation Makes a Difference

 What is our goal?

-To end open defecation worldwide by 2030 in accordance to the Sustainable Development Goals set by the United Nations.
+To end open defecation worldwide by 2030 in accordance with the Sustainable Development Goals set by the United Nations.
 Plenty has been done, but there is still plenty more to do.